 Mucopolysaccharidosis type I (MPS I) and mucopolysaccharidosis type II (MPS II) are part of a subgroup of lysosomal storage disorders (LSDs) called the mucopolysaccharidoses (MPSs).
 They are inherited, progressive, life-threatening diseases that share many clinical features and can be difficult to distinguish clinically.
 They are, however, biochemically-distinct entities.1read more

 Testing & Diagnosis

-Diagnosis with MPS I/MPS II is usually prompt in individuals with severe phenotypes as they develop obvious and rapidly progressing signs and symptoms.
+Diagnosis of MPS I/MPS II is usually prompt in individuals with severe phenotypes as they develop obvious and rapidly progressing signs and symptoms.
 However, individuals with attenuated forms of MPS I/MPS II may experience significant diagnostic delays.3,4

 MPS I & II Case Studies

 Read case studies that highlight important aspects of MPS I and MPS II diagnosis.